 - Price includes list price, marked price, discounts, shipping costs and competitors’ prices.

 - Place includes distribution channels, platforms, websites and other online presences, physical locations, inventory, and delivery.

-- Promotion includes branding, content marketing, advertising, search, influencer relations, social media, PR and sales.
+- Promotion includes branding, content marketing, advertising, search, influencer relations, social media, PR, voice and sales./li>

-Use this “Ultimate 4Ps Marketing Mix Guide!”
-It’s your cheatsheet to get up-to-speed on this core marketing theory.
+Use this “Ultimate 4Ps of the Marketing Mix Guide!”
+It’s your cheat sheet to get up-to-speed on this core marketing theory.

-Here’s the academic foundation upon which the 4Ps (now the 8Ps) and Marketing Mix are based.
+Examine the academic foundation upon which the 4Ps (and now the 8Ps) of Marketing Mix are based.

 Neil Borden first coined the term “Marketing Mix.”
 It consists of: